 Although serotyping of all surface antigens can be used for formal identification, most laboratories perform a few simple agglutination reactions that define specific O-antigen serogroups, designated A, B, C1, C2, D, and E. Strains in these six serogroups cause ~99% of Salmonella infections in humans and other warm-blooded animals.
 Molecular typing methods, including pulsed-field gel electrophoresis, polymerase chain reaction fingerprinting, and genomic DNA microarray analysis, are used in epidemiologic investigations to differentiate Salmonella strains of a common serotype.

 All Salmonella infections begin with ingestion of organisms, most commonly in contaminated food or water.
 The infectious dose ranges from 200 colony-forming units (CFU) to 106 CFU, and the ingested dose is an important determinant of incubation period and disease severity.
-Conditions that decrease either stomach acidity (an age of <1 year, antacid ingestion, or achlorhydric disease) or intestinal integrity (inflammatory bowel disease, prior gastrointestinal surgery, or alteration of the intestinal ...
+Conditions that decrease either stomach acidity (an age of <1 year, antacid ingestion, or achlorhydric disease) or intestinal integrity (inflammatory bowel disease, prior gastrointestinal surgery, or alteration ...